yellowdog/python-examples/README.md

 - **Task Group** names are automatically created for any Task Group that is not explicitly named, using names of the form `task_group_1` (or `task_group_01`, etc., for larger numbers of Task Groups).
 Task Group numbers can also be included in user-defined Task Group names using the `{{task_group_number}}` variable substitution discussed below.
 - **Task** names are automatically created for any Task that is not explicitly named, using names of the form `task_1` (or `task_01`, etc., for larger numbers of Tasks).
 The Task counter resets for each different Task Group.
 Task numbers can also be included in user-defined Task names using the `{{task_number}}` variable substitution discussed below.

+#### Obtaining Names from Environment Variables at Task Run Time

+When a Task executes, its Task name, Task Group name, and Work Requirement name are automatically available in the  environment variables `YD_TASK_NAME`, `YD_TASK_GROUP_NAME`, and `YD_WORK_REQUIREMENT_NAME`.
+This applies whether the names were set automatically or explicitly.

+For Tasks of type `docker` and where the `executable` property has been set, the variables above are also available **within** the container.

 ### Task Types

 - If `taskType` is set only at the TOML file level, then `taskTypes` is automatically populated for Task Groups, unless overridden.